Categories

 Does your Wine Need an Airlock During Primary Fermentation?

 If you’ve ever started a batch and found the airlock filled with wine the next day, you know how much of a mess it can cause.
-The use of airlocks during primary fermentation for wine is a common practice among home winemakers but there are a few things to consider.
+The use of airlocks during primary fermentation for wine is a common practice among home winemakers, but there is a difference between necessity and overdoing it.
 First and foremost, wine cannot oxidize with high fermentation activity.
-You need an airlock for oxidation after it calms down.
-So if you don't need an airlock to protect your wine from oxidation, why use one?
+It is only at risk after your batch stops producing a lot of CO2.
+So if oxidation is not a risk during primary, why use an airlock?
+Let's dig deeper into best practices to alleviate your oxidation anxiety, and save you from an unnecessary mess.

 The short answer is that you want to protect your wine from environmental contaminants.
 Air has dust and dirt and there is the ongoing menace of fruit flies.
 Juice is loaded with sugar and that attracts unwanted visitors.
 When you prep your batch and pitch your yeast, it is best to keep your fermenter closed until things start happening.